Arizona Has More than 1.1 million K-12 Students

 @AZGreatLeaders

-Katie Dauphinais serves as the Vice President for Great Leaders Strong Schools and sister organization A for Arizona.
+Katie Dauphinais serves as the Executive Vice President for Great Leaders Strong Schools and sister organization A for Arizona.

 Katie has over a decade of experience in public policy, advocacy, and political operations.
 Prior to joining the team, Katie served as the Western Regional Legislative Director for ExcelinEd, where she led advocacy efforts on behalf of the organization in eight states in the Mountain West and served as a key partner to GLSS.
 During her tenure, she passed over two dozen bills that resulted in new options and millions of dollars serving over 1.2 million students across the region.